yacinehmito/yarn-nix/README.md

 # yarn

-**WIP.
-The following README does not reflect the current state of the repository**

 "**Y**acine's **a**wesome **r**epository of **N**ix expressions"
 is where I store the configuration of my NixOS devices.
 As I have several of them, and some custom packages and modules, I came up